Heera773/Operationalizing_ML/README.md

 ![alt text](https://github.com/Heera773/Operationalizing_ML/blob/main/endpoint_s.PNG)

-The endpoint.py is executed against the API producing JSON output from the model.
-The image below shows the
+The endpoint.py is then executed in Powershell after the necessary inclusion of uri and key, against the API producing JSON output from the model.
-action:
+The image below shows the action:

 ![alt text](https://github.com/Heera773/Operationalizing_ML/blob/main/endpoint_output.PNG)